 - 1 cup heavy cream

-Remove and reset oven to 350 degrees.
+Remove sweet potatoes and reset oven to 350 degrees.
 Cut potatoes in half and scoop out the insides.
-(Set your potatoes in a bowl of ice for a few minutes to make them easier to handle.)
+(You can place your sweet potatoes in the freezer for a few minutes to make them easier to handle.)

-While that bakes, melt the butter for the praline sauce in a small saucepan over medium-low heat.
+While the bread pudding bakes, melt the butter for the praline sauce in a small saucepan over medium-low heat.

-Add brown sugar and cream.
-Stir well.
-Bring to a boil then simmer for five minutes to allow sauce to thicken.
-Turn off heat and stir in pecans.
+Add brown sugar and cream and stir until mixture in uniform.
+Bring to a boil then simmer for five to 10 minutes in order to allow sauce to thicken.
+Remove from heat and stir in pecans.